 First, the replacement of Enlightenment and Jacobin-based notions of human equality and uniformity by the formula “from each according to his capacity, to each according to his works”; second, the representation of progress in history not only as the replacement of war and plunder by industry and peace, but, within that world itself, as the decline of “the exploitation of man by man”; third, the pre-eminent status now accorded to the artist rather than the priest in “the art of moving the masses”; and finally, a new conception of history, no longer as the every greater scope of “association,” but as the oscillation between periods of association and periods of antagonism.29

-Doctrine was in many ways a faithful summation of Saint-Simon’s philosophy, but it also incorporated the work of other writers.
-(The fourth tenet, for example, reverses Saint-Simon’s prophecy of a naturally unfolding industrial age.)
-The writers who most clearly influenced its composition were Jean Charles Léonard Simonde de Sismondi (1773-1842) and Charles Fourier (1772-1837).
+Doctrine was in many ways a faithful summation of Saint-Simon’s philosophy, but it also incorporated the ideas of other writers.
+(The fourth tenet, for example, repudiates Saint-Simon’s prophecy of a naturally unfolding industrial age.)
+The writers who most clearly influenced Doctrine’s composition were Jean Charles Léonard Simonde de Sismondi (1773-1842) and Charles Fourier (1772-1837).

 Sismondi was a classical economist and a disciple of Adam Smith.
 He was a participant in one of the major academic debates of his time, namely, whether it was possible to have a “general glut” in which goods from all sectors could not be sold at cost-covering prices.
 However, his ideas diverged from those of his contemporaries in several ways that made him appealing to Saint-Simon’s followers and to subsequent generations of socialists.

 The most obvious of these ways was Sismondi’s reluctance to treat the economy as a mechanism that could be separated from its impact on human welfare.
 Even wealth was too great an abstraction for him:

 Wealth is a modification of the human condition, an expression of the relationship of things to men, it is only in relation to man that one can form a clear idea of it.30